-A small business operator, aged over 55, sells some business assets as part of a wind down in business activity ahead of selling the business.
+A small business operator, over 55 years old, sells some business assets as part of a wind-down in business activity ahead of selling the business.
 Within six months, she sells the business and ends her present activities.
 If it can be shown that the earlier CGT event was integral to the business operator's plan to cease her activities and retire, the CGT event may be accepted as happening in connection with retirement.

 Similarly, the words 'in connection with' can apply where the CGT event occurs sometime after retirement.
-Again, this type of case would depend on its own particular facts and cases would need to be considered on a case-by-case basis.
+Again, this type of case would depend on its own particular facts, and would need to be considered on a case-by-case basis.

-A small business operator retires and his children take over the running of the business.
-Within six months, some business assets are sold and a capital gain is made.
+A small business operator 'retires' and his children take over the running of the business.
+Within six months, they sell some business assets and make a capital gain.
 Several reasons may have prompted the sale of the assets.
 If there is no relevant connection with the small business operator's business, the requirement would not be satisfied.
-However, if it can be shown that the reason for disposing of the assets is connected to retirement and the later sale is integral to the small business operator's retirement plan, the sale may be accepted as happening in connection with retirement.
+However, if it can be shown that the reason for the disposal of the assets is connected to retirement and the later sale is integral to the small business operator's retirement plan, the sale may be accepted as happening in connection with retirement.